zhiyuzz/zhiyuzz.github.io/index.md

  - MS students: Yiming Sun (孙一鸣)

-**Please reach out if you are interested in joining us!** We also have a weekly group meeting that focuses on understanding fundamental topics in data science.
+**Please reach out if you are interested in joining us!** We have a weekly group meeting that focuses on understanding fundamental topics in data science.
 It is open to all, and please reach out to learn more.

-Email address: zhiyuz@zju.edu.cn
+Email address: zhiyuzresearch@gmail.com

 [CV](assets/CV_Zhiyu_Zhang.pdf){:target="_blank"}&nbsp;&nbsp; [Google Scholar](https://scholar.google.com/citations?hl=en&user=5KHfVTQAAAAJ&view_op=list_works&authuser=2&sortby=pubdate)&nbsp;&nbsp; [Photo](photo)